Detailed information about the 100 most recent patent applications.

 No appeal data available for this record.
 This may indicate that no appeals have been filed or decided for applications in this dataset.

-On average, applications examined by NGO, ANGELIE THIEN THAN receive 2.08 office actions before reaching final disposition.
-This places the examiner in the 69% percentile for office actions issued.
-This examiner issues a slightly above-average number of office actions.
+On average, applications examined by NGO, ANGELIE THIEN THAN receive 2.58 office actions before reaching final disposition.
+This places the examiner in the 76% percentile for office actions issued.
+This examiner issues more office actions than most examiners, which may indicate thorough examination or difficulty in reaching agreement with applicants.

-The median time to disposition (half-life) for applications examined by NGO, ANGELIE THIEN THAN is 34 months.
-This places the examiner in the 23% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by NGO, ANGELIE THIEN THAN is 37 months.
+This places the examiner in the 33% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

-Conducting an examiner interview provides a +25.0% benefit to allowance rate for applications examined by NGO, ANGELIE THIEN THAN.
-This interview benefit is in the 75% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +25.8% benefit to allowance rate for applications examined by NGO, ANGELIE THIEN THAN.
+This interview benefit is in the 73% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 When applicants file petitions regarding this examiner's actions, 0.0% are granted (fully or in part).
 This grant rate is in the 2% percentile among all examiners.
 Strategic Note: Petitions are rarely granted regarding this examiner's actions compared to other examiners.
 Ensure you have a strong procedural basis before filing a petition, as the Technology Center Director typically upholds this examiner's decisions.